 The title, “How to Create an Attention-Grabbing Blog Headline” is the title of my post.
 You knew exactly what you were going to learn before you even clicked over.
 You wanted to click as you wanted to learn.
 I was able to lure you in with the title of the post.

-USE NEGATIVE WORDS
+CONSIDER USING NEGATIVE WORDS

 If you look at the title I used above, “Five Reasons Why You Suck at Blogging”, you’ll notice that “suck” was used.
 I did that because it a negative and no one wants to be doing something wrong.
 Negative words work because people don’t want to do the wrong thing, they want to do the right thing (most of the time).

-USE A HEADLINE TESTER OR GENERATOR
+TEST A HEADLINE TESTER OR GENERATOR

 If you are not skilled in creating a great headline, don’t give up hope.
 There are generators and even testers to help you create the attention-grabbing headline you want.
 I’ve used the SumoMe Kickass Headline Generator and SEOPressor’s Blog Title Generator.